Newtwork-Error/ITMD-361-Project1/README.md

 The first page needs to be a resume.
 The other two can be whatever I want.
 I chose to make them about my pets and deltarune.
 Phase 2 required adding CSS to the three webpages.
+Phase 3 required adding some javascript and a new map page.